 Why are Government Schemes important for Competitive Exams?

-Government schemes and policies are the common topics in all the competitive exams like banking, SSC, and UPSC.
-The scheme questions are for assessing the knowledge of the candidate towards governance and current affairs.
+Government schemes and policies are common topics in all competitive exams, like banking, SSC, and UPSC.
+The scheme questions are for assessing the knowledge of the candidate regarding governance and current affairs.
 Knowledge about the important government schemes enhances the candidates’ performance in the exams and marks.
-An individual must be aware of the latest policies and schemes to achieve success in competitive exams.
-Aspirants must familiarize themselves with major government schemes to enhance the chances of getting a government job.
+An individual you must be aware of.
+The latest policies and schemes to achieve success in competitive exams.
+Aspirants must familiarize themselves with major government schemes to enhance their chances of getting a government job.

 List of Major Government Schemes for Competitive Exams